 A few days later, I went for an early morning run outside.
 It was warm for November.
 The sidewalks were wet with rain from the night before and the sun was coming up gold over Lake Michigan.
 I was glad nobody was up yet because every few blocks my face would crumple and I’d let out a horrific barking sob.
 My relationship with Mormonism had been an agonizing intellectual head game for so long it bizarre to hear my body finally emit the grief.
 I needed to get away from where people might be so I ran to Lake Michigan and followed the trail out to a little peninsula with a dock that looks south to the city.
 I dropped to my knees and traced the shoreline past all the neighborhoods I lived before, untethered from them all.
 A vee of geese knifed through the sky.
-It seemed late for to be leaving, but when I looked it up later, I learned that the migrations are nothing to set your watch by.
+It seemed late for them to be leaving, but when I looked it up later, I learned that the migrations are nothing to set your watch by.
 Canada Geese pass through Chicago most of the winter and, thanks to warmer winters and urban feeding, some never leave it all.

 These days, I don’t know what to call myself.
 I don’t go to church anymore, but it’s different than before, when I was still a Mormon living in the land of should.
 Ex-Mormon is too harsh, Post-Mormon too smug.
 I still envy the people who know how to rip the Band-aid off.
 I could never be so rash.
 My relationship with Mormonism was a long, slow unpeeling.
-Mormonism wasn’t adhesive, it was epidermis and it pulled the follicles of my faith up and out of my one by one.
+Mormonism wasn’t adhesive.
+It was epidermis and it pulled the follicles of my faith up and out one by one.
 Once I called Mormonism my whole heart, but that was wrong.
 Mormonism was skin.
 I can live without it, but I will be raw for years.

 You don’t grow up Christian in America without hearing a thing or twenty about the “straight and narrow” path.
 As a rebellious Mormon, I loathed this concept.
 I could imagine nothing more dreary and oppressive than a life spent following a road laid out by someone else, following orders, moving forever forward while looking longingly at the roads less travelled.